TJRoh01/libes/README_CRATES_IO.md

 **NOTE:** For a ECIES combination to be valid the Elliptic Curve, Encryption, and Authentication algorithms must all support the same ECIES variant.
 - To use ECIES-MAC, all three chosen algorithms need a "🚀" in their respective ECIES-MAC columns
-- To use ECIES-AEAD or ECIES-SYN both first two algorithms need a "🚀" in the variant column
+- To use ECIES-AEAD or ECIES-SYN both first two algorithms need a "🚀" in the ECIES-variant column

 # Algorithm support
 Matrix entries are of form `Encryption & Decryption` or `Encryption`/`Decryption`